 RLC bearer: RLC and MAC logical channel configuration of a radio bearer in one cell group.

+Ranging/Sidelink Positioning: AS functionality enabling ranging-based services and sidelink positioning as in TS 23.586 [xx].

 Secondary Cell Group: in MR-DC, a group of serving cells associated with the Secondary Node, comprising of the SpCell (PSCell) and optionally one or more SCells.